Riverbank collapses in Franklin County; no injuries reported

 FRANKFORT, Ky.
-(LEX 18) — A riverbank collapsed in Frankfort Friday morning, nearly causing a car to slide into the Kentucky River.
+(LEX 18) — A riverbank collapsed in Frankfort Friday morning, causing a car to nearly slide into the Kentucky River.

 The collapse happened on Main Street near Capital Avenue.